trueH3/Hibernate-Exercises/README.md

 # MyHibernate

 This is a simple exercise to get familiar with Hibernate ORM.
-Right now it consists 1 table called Students with Id and name columns.
-In future this project will be updated.
-As a database I've used MySQL and as an application server - Wildfly.
+Right now it consists 4 tables.
+I used relation OneToOne, ManyToOne, ManyToMany between them.
+I also wrote some queries, using nativeQuery, query, namedQuery As a database I've used MySQL and as an application server - Wildfly.

 **Things to do to run program**
 1. in MySQL create schema called "test"